Lung Cancer Screening

 Talk to Your Doctor About LDCT

-Remember… LDCT screening can detect lung cancer in its earliest stages, but it cannot prevent or cure disease.
+Remember… LDCT screening can detect lung cancer in its earliest stages but cannot prevent or cure the disease.
 The only way to stop cancer before it starts is to stop smoking.
-If you think you may be ready to quit, talk to your primary care provider for guidance and helpful tips.
+If you are ready to quit, talk to your primary care provider for guidance and helpful tips.

 What You Need To Know